 But wait!
 Before we go on, some important considerations . . .

-The rest of this Section gives more details about the Procedure to Develop Judgment of the Detection of Traffic for training students assess situations and recognize Situations of Uncertainty.
+The rest of this Section gives more details about teaching students to assess situations and recognize Situations of Uncertainty.

 But first I want to point out or remind you about a few important considerations:

 CROSSINGS cannot be assessed, only SITUATIONS can be assessed!

 It is important to remember that the conclusion you make about a situation is true only under those conditions of the situation that was assessed.

 You can analyze situations, but you cannot make any conclusions about crossings, because the situation at each crossing can change.